abdullahmorrison/erobb221-twitch-extension/SubmissionFormTemplate.md

-This extension allows users to play a bingo game about the streamer erobb221 and throw virtual tomatoes at the screen.
+This extension allows users to play a bingo game about the streamer erobb221, blur parts of the overlay, and throw virtual tomatoes at the screen.

 The overlay uses a built-in chatbot to display the bingo board.

 ChangeLog:

-- Added tiles to the bingo board
+- Added more tile options to the bingo board
-- Overlay: You can blur a part of the screen by holding ctrl, left-click and dragging the mouse over the area you want to blur
+- Overlay: You can blur a part of the screen by holding ctrl, left-click and dragging the mouse over the area you want to blur. ctrl+left-click again to remove the box.
 - Overlay: You can hide the bingo board and prevent virtual tomatoes from being thrown on your display by clicking alt + shift, and left-click on the screen.
 A confirmation modal will appear to confirm that you want to hide the board and prevent virutal tomatoes from being thrown.
+The bingo broad and tomatoes feature can be brought back by doing the same action: alt+shift+left-click.

 Chatbot Commands: what happens if @abdullahmorrison or a moderator types one of these commands in erobb221's chat